simonuwe/oracle-apex-json-region/README.md

 - no arrays in JSON-schema
 - only support of standard APEX-field-validation (APEX's date/date-time Javascript-validation has a Bug)
 - APEX does not support the column-type JSON, use CLOB with check-constraint **IS JSON(STRICT)**
-- No PWA support
+- With PWA support

 ## Next steps

+- support of configurable labels (not only derived from column name)
 - support of arrays
-- support of configurable labels (not only derived from column name)